springfox/springfox/README.md

 ```java
 swaggerSpringMvcPlugin.ignoredParameterTypes(MyCustomType.class)
 ```
 By default, a number of Spring's handler method arguments are ignored.
-See: springfox.documentation.swagger.configuration.SpringSwaggerConfig#defaultIgnorableParameterTypes
+See: com.mangofactory.documentation.swagger.configuration.SpringSwaggerConfig#defaultIgnorableParameterTypes

 ##Development